 Len Testa and Bob Sehlinger (and the entire team) spend countless hours, days, months and in fact..years…putting together everything that you could ever want to know about trip planning for any situation.
 The practical tip is to use a book as a resource and build your own vacation around suggestions and ideas…but please don’t use it literally…as your situation is unique!

 It’s important to do this before you start getting your kids excited.
-This is quite simple, but do you want your family to be upset that Star Wars Land isn’t open yet…when you know that it’s not going to be open until at least 2020?
+This is quite simple, but do you want your family to be upset if they are expecting to see Splash Mountain….but it’s closed and will be turned into a Tiana themed attraction.

 What does this mean?
 Well, quite simply…when a guest goes to the Magic Kingdom for the day, they have a number of attractions or experiences that they need to accomplish (or check off their list) in order to feel like they had a good day.
 When things impact that number, which sits at around 10-12 experiences a day, then you feel like you got ripped off and you’ll leave disappointed.
 You can’t/won’t be able to experience everything in the Magic Kingdom in one day…